ewfx/gaied-exceptionally-unhandled/README.md

 ## 🛠️ How We Built It
 Briefly outline the technologies, frameworks, and tools used in development.

+Development phases:
+**Phase 1:** Requirement Analysis & Problem Understanding:
+Went through the hackathon problem statement & sample templates of emails along with output format that’s expected to accurately classify emails into service request types (e.g., AU Transfer, Fee Payment, etc.).
+Detect duplicate emails to reduce redundant processing.
+Handle content from both email bodies and attachments.

+**Phase2:** Data Collection & Preparation:
+Googled and found different templates for commercial banking service requests Used ChatGPT to generate some of the data samples in required file formats of .docx, .pdf & .eml files with & without attachments

+**Phase 3:** Designed a Multi-agent system using LLM models to generate.
+Here are the core agents:

+	• Input Extraction Agent: Extracts content from email bodies and attachments.
+	• Preprocessing Agent: Normalizes content for improved accuracy.
+	• Classification Agent: Uses Gemini or LLaMA for intelligent content analysis.
+	• Duplicate Detection Agent: Flags repeated content using hashing or semantic comparison.
+	• Confidence Scoring Agent: Evaluates model certainty for accurate prioritization.

+**Phase 4:** Model Selection & Fine-Tuning.
+Based on the prompt results, we opted for Gemini Pro model for advanced NLU when compared with llama2 models output.
+For Prompt Engineering: Created detailed prompts for optimal classification.
+Design rules for keywords like “AU Transfer,” “Fee Payment,” etc.

+**Phase 5:** LangChain & Streamlit Integration
+LangChain was used to streamline the prompt engineering, LLM interaction, and classification logic.
+The chain was used to process extracted email content and generate predictions.
+Streamlit was used to build an interactive UI for seamless user interaction, testing, and result visualization.

 ## 🚧 Challenges We Faced
 Describe the major technical or non-technical challenges your team encountered.